Auto Backup Folders to USB Drive in Windows 10 (When Plugged in)

 ★ How to backup files to Qiling Cloud

-There is a growing trend to backup files to cloud storage.
-Compared to a USB drive, cloud is a safer place to keep your important files because it is less subject to getting lost or infected.
-You can backup files to Qiling Cloud if you have an Qiling account.
-You'll get 1TB free storage for 15 days after you sign up for an Qiling account.
+There's a growing trend to store files in the cloud, which is safer than a USB drive as it's less likely to get lost or infected.
+You can backup files to Qiling Cloud if you have an account, and even get 1TB of free storage for 15 days after signing up.

 Conclusion

-In a nutshell, data backup has been an indispensable part of our daily life.
-For the sake of preventing our precious files and folders from being damaged or lost by some unpredictable situations, we should at least master one method to auto backup folder to USB drive in Windows 10.
+Data backup is a crucial part of our daily life, as it helps prevent the loss of precious files and folders due to unpredictable situations.
+To ensure our important data is safe, it's essential to master at least one method to auto backup folder to a USB drive in Windows 10.

 Related Articles